Agentic Errors

 Planning errors

 Agents rely on their planning logic to break a high-level goal into smaller steps.
 The agent might go in circles if this plan is flawed or incomplete.
 For instance, the deep research agent might plan to search for a term, read an article, then search again in a slightly different way, and repeat without ever deciding to compile an answer.
-This is analogous to a bad algorithm in traditional software: imagine a function that calls itself recursively but never reaches a base case, or a loop with a wrong condition—it will run forever.
+This is analogous to a bad algorithm in traditional software: imagine a function that calls itself recursively but never reaches a base case, or a loop with an incorrect condition—it will run forever.

 In an AI agent, a planning error could be as simple as a missing step (“check if answer is found”) or a wrong assumption (“if not found, retry search indefinitely”).
 The agent may not realize it’s stuck because its internal reasoning keeps telling it, “Not done yet, try something else,” even when “something else” is essentially the same action.
-A real-world parallel is a GPS that keeps rerouting you in a triangle because it misinterpreted the destination – it has a plan, but the plan is wrong.
+A real-world parallel is a GPS that keeps rerouting you in a triangle because it misinterpreted the destination–it has a plan, but the plan is wrong.
 In debugging, recognizing a planning error involves examining how the agent breaks down the task: is it choosing actions that actually move toward completion, or is it repeatedly looping back over the same subtask?

 Faulty tool usage